ztrhgf/Powershell_CICD_repository/README.md

 # Changelog

-## [Unreleased]
-- support defining multiple object with same folderName key in $customConfig
-- support nesting of folders in Custom folder
-- support for Pester testing

-## [Known Issues]
-- scheduled task XML definition exported on Windows Server 2012 won't pass pre-commit.ps1 validation test.
-Because it doesn't contain URI, which therefore has to be manually added.

 ## [2.0.20] - 2020-03-27
 ### Bug fixes
 - fixed bug that caused deletion of scheduled tasks, that were created thanks to customConfig settings in case, computer was defined in multiple objects in customConfig variable
+### Changed
+- scheduled task validity check in pre-commit.ps1 now instead of URI tag checks for existence of Author tag in task XML definition
+  - so sched. tasks exported from Windows Server 2012 can be used too without problem

 ## [2.0.19] - 2020-03-18
 ### Changed